This post is part of the complete Guide on Python for SEO

-This is a true beginner guide to learn Python.
+This is a comprehensive guide to Python programming.

 Here is what you are going to learn.